-Multiple sclerosis (MS) is a chronic autoimmune disease in which the immune system mistakenly attacks the central nervous system, including the brain and spinal cord.
-People with MS experience a wide variety of symptoms that differ from person to person, and some individuals may even notice changes in their toenails.
+Multiple sclerosis (MS) is a long-term autoimmune disease where the immune system mistakenly attacks the central nervous system, including the brain and spinal cord.
+MS can cause many different symptoms that vary from person to person.
+Some people may even notice changes in their toenails.

-While there is no direct connection between MS and toenail problems, certain MS symptoms can lead to nail changes.
-For example, poor mobility or nerve damage from MS might cause difficulty with foot care, leading to fungal infections or trauma to the toenails.
+Although there’s no direct connection between MS and toenail problems, certain MS symptoms can lead to nail changes.
+For example, trouble moving around or nerve damage from MS might cause difficulty with foot care, leading to fungal infections or trauma to the toenails.

-If you observe changes in your nails or have new or worsening symptoms, it’s important to talk to your neurologist or health care provider.
-They can help identify the cause and suggest safe, effective treatments.
+If you see changes in your nails or have new or worsening symptoms, talk to your neurologist or healthcare provider.
+They can help figure out the cause and suggest safe, effective treatments.

 Another replied, “I was just struggling with my toenails today.
 Let me know if there’s a special toenail cutter that is available.”

-Many people with MS experience weakness, stiffness, and numbness in different parts of their bodies due to lesions (damaged areas) in the brain and spinal cord.
+Many people with MS have weakness, stiffness, and numbness in different parts of their bodies due to lesions (damaged areas) in the brain and spinal cord.
 These symptoms can make bending over or maintaining control difficult or impossible.
-Additionally, many people with MS experience tremors or coordination issues, which can make the precise task of toenail cutting particularly challenging.
+Additionally, many people with MS have tremors or coordination issues, which can make the precise task of toenail cutting particularly challenging.

-Treatment for ingrown toenails typically requires the help of a health care provider or podiatrist, especially for people with MS who may struggle with foot care on their own.
-In some cases, toenail removal is necessary to address recurring infections.
+Treatment for ingrown toenails typically requires the help of a healthcare provider or podiatrist, especially for people with MS who may struggle with foot care on their own.
+In some cases, a toenail may need to be removed to treat infections that keep coming back.

 Several MyMSTeam members have shared similar experiences.
 “I had one full nail removed and a partially ingrown one on my big toe, too,” one member wrote.